Iris Radisch: Biography

 Iris Radisch was born in West Berlin (as it was known at that time).
 She attended university at Frankfurt and Tübingen, studying German studies, Romance studies and Philosophy.
 She then moved into journalism, working as a literary editor with the Frankfurter Rundschau, a mass-market daily newspaper.
 Her switch to Die Zeit came in 1990.
 As a regular contributor to the paper's Feuilleton (arts and literature) section she gained a reputation as a perceptive, original, but sometimes also starkly polemical literature critic, able to deliver her judgments with a rare level of authority.
 She was able to combine her journalism with guest professorships, notably at Saint Louis University and at University of Göttingen.
-She also began to appear as a television moderator in discussion programes transmitted by ZDF, ARD, WDR and the private-sector broadcaster VOX.
+She also began to appear as a television moderator in discussion programmes transmitted by ZDF, ARD, WDR and the private-sector broadcaster VOX.

 Her public profile rose after August 2000 when she began her involvement with Das Literarische Quartett (The Literary Quartet), a weekly television program produced by West Germany's ZDF broadcasting operator in collaboration (at that time) with Austria's ORF.
 The program presented book reviews provided (and argued over) by a permanent panel of four literary critics.
 Radisch took the place vacated through the well publicised resignation from the program of Sigrid Löffler.
 She remained a panel member till December 2001 when (temporarily, as it later turned out) the series came to an end.
 She also participated in a number of subsequent "one-off" episodes transmitted during 2005 and 2006 to celebrate anniversaries of Friedrich Schiller, Thomas Mann, Heinrich Heine und Bertolt Brecht.